 The illustration above provides a better understanding of what the zones are.
-Imagine that you and your family are standing at the centre of that illustration – you are the first zone.
-As the centre and integral point of the system you have the power to make changes to your environment (i.e. the other zones) to suit your and the land’s needs.
+Imagine that you and your family are standing at the center of that illustration – you are the first zone.
+As the center and integral point of the system, you have the power to make changes to your environment (i.e. the other zones) to suit your and the land’s needs.

 One of the most important things about the zone system seems to be making sure to create a balance between your zones and to create links between them.
-I understand this through examples such as food waste being recycled in zone 2 and then brought into zone 1 for use on the garden.
+I understand this through examples such as food waste being recycled in zone 2 and then brought into zone 1 for use in the garden.
 Another one would be creating energy within your zone 3 to be used in the home.
-These could include but are not limited to wind turbines, coppiced willow for firewood and water powered generators.
-The goal is a self-sufficient system that minimises waste production and need for outside services, energy and materials.
+These could include but are not limited to wind turbines, coppiced willow for firewood, and water-powered generators.
+The goal is a self-sufficient system that minimizes waste production and the need for outside services, energy, and materials.

 By visiting Amanda and Jim’s home we were able to see the zones system used in practical application.
-The combination of Permaculture values, principles and zones could become really confusing and I really don’t think I’d have been able to ‘get it’ were it not for these invaluable field trips.
-First stop on the tour was their wind turbine which was speedily zipping around in the breeze.
+The combination of Permaculture values, principles, and zones could become really confusing and I really don’t think I’d have been able to ‘get it’ were it not for these invaluable field trips.
+The first stop on the tour was their wind turbine which was speedily zipping around in the breeze.

-This wind turbine creates electricity that is used to power electric bicycles, charge up garden tools and to power the home.
+This wind turbine creates electricity that is used to power electric bicycles, charge up garden tools, and power the home.
 The electricity is managed through a mini power station in an outlying shed and excess power is used to charge eight large batteries – about the size of a car battery.
 Because Jim and Amanda live off-grid they choose to purchase electronics that can either be charged up or which run on batteries.
-Any items that require a conventional plug and 240 volt electricity can be plugged into the outlet on the wall of the shed.
+Any items that require a conventional plug and 240-volt electricity can be plugged into the outlet on the wall of the shed.

-Altogether the turbine control-area, hens and growing spaces are in an area that could be considered Zone 1 and the turbine itself is probably Zone 2.
+Altogether the turbine control area, hens, and growing spaces are in an area that could be considered Zone 1 and the turbine itself is probably Zone 2.
 Each of these areas produces energy and food which will be shared among the various zones but particularly with the family who consumes a lot of the food and electricity.
-Each of these areas produce a lot of outputs that are used and recycled within the system.
-After the initial set-up the inputs needed from outside the farm are small and may be limited to manure, some seeds, and the natural power of the wind.
+Each of these areas produces a lot of outputs that are used and recycled within the system.
+After the initial set-up, the inputs needed from outside the farm are small and may be limited to manure, some seeds, and the natural power of the wind.